 In accordance with our process, each obligor is assigned an obligor default rating and the assigned rating is mapped to a PD estimate that represents a long-run average one-year default likelihood.
 For corporate obligors, PD estimates are calculated using joint maximum likelihood techniques based on our internal default rate history by rating category and longer dated external default rates as a proxy for the credit cycle to arrive at long-run average PD estimates.
 Estimates drawn from third-party statistical default prediction models are used to supplement the internal default data for some rating bands where internal data is sparse.
 For small and medium corporate enterprises, PD estimates are developed using only internal default history.
 For bank and sovereign obligors, PD estimates are derived from an analysis based on external default data sets and supplemented with internal data where possible.
-We examine several different estimation methodologies to analogous corporate default data and compare the results for banks and sovereigns to the corporate estimates for each technique.
+We examine several different estimation methodologies and compare results across the different techniques.
+In addition, we apply the same techniques and estimation methodologies to analogous corporate default data and compare the results for banks and sovereigns to the corporate estimates for each technique.
 A regulatory floor is applied to PD estimates for corporate and bank obligors.